Hi, I’m Merlijn,

 They joined a running club when they were in their sixties.
-My mother is 82 now and she still runs 2 times a week!
+My mother still ran when she was 82.

 I started in 2009 with a step by step course on my mp3 player and for a few years I ran just once in a while and never more than 5K.

-April 2013 I decided to train for the Amsterdam Marathon because my boyfriend and Ultra runner inspired me to.
+April 2013 I decided to train for the Amsterdam Marathon because my boyfriend at that time encouraged me to do so.

 What I like about running

 The benefits of running are countless.

 What I really enjoy is the freedom to run where and whenever I want, feeling alive, living consciously and just being in the moment.
 The joy of being outdoors, exploring the world, while getting to know myself a little better every day and surprise myself with what I’m capable of.
 That is what makes me lace up my shoes every time again.